DPI vs PPI: Key Differences

 | Relevant for | Buying a monitor, evaluating sharpness | Preparing photos/documents for print | Accessibility, readability on HiDPI screens |

-To add another layer of confusion, gaming mice use "DPI" to mean something entirely different: the number of steps the mouse cursor moves per inch of physical mouse movement.
+To add another layer of confusion, gaming mice use “DPI” to mean something entirely different: the number of steps the mouse cursor moves per inch of physical mouse movement.
 A 1600 DPI mouse moves the cursor 1600 pixels per inch of hand movement.
-This has no relationship to either the print or screen definitions of DPI — it is purely about input device sensitivity.
-When you read "3200 DPI gaming mouse" and "109 PPI monitor" in the same sentence, you are reading two completely unrelated uses of a similar unit.
+This has no relationship to either the print or screen definitions of DPI; it is purely about input device sensitivity.

-Common DPI/PPI Calculation Reference
+Common DPI/PPI calculation reference

 | Monitor Size | Resolution | PPI | Recommended Windows Scale |